-Your pet fish must eat what you serve them, or face starvation (an option that happens all too often).
+Your pet fish must eat what you serve them, or face starvation (a problem that happens all too often).
 Although flake food is a good staple diet with balanced vitamins and minerals for fish, the vast majority of freshwater fish would literally jump at the chance to have live or even frozen foods.

 Before we dive into the topic of live food, let's talk about flake foods.
 Realistically, it's not possible for most of us to provide a completely balanced diet composed of only fresh and frozen foods.
 Flake food is accepted by a large number of freshwater fish and contains important nutrients your fish needs to stay healthy.
 However, not all flake foods are created equal.

-The next time you go to purchase flake food take a good look at the ingredients.
-What you'll find is fishmeal, yeast, shrimp meal, algae meal, plankton, kelp, vitamins, preservatives, and protein fillers such as wheat meal, soybean meal, oatmeal, and brown rice.
-Yes, that's right...those last items are fillers.
-They are necessary to provide an adequate amount of protein but don't contain the same nutrients and flavor found in shrimp, fish or other food the wild fish would eat.
+The next time you purchase flake food take a good look at the ingredients label on the container.
+What you'll find is fishmeal, yeast, shrimp meal, algae, plankton, kelp, vitamins, minerals, preservatives, and fillers such as wheat meal, soybean meal, oatmeal, and brown rice.
+Those last items are necessary to provide the binding of ingredients but don't contain the same nutrients and flavor found in shrimp, fish or other food the wild fish would eat.

-Remember that ingredients are listed in order of volume, so look for combinations that have the fishmeals and seafood high on the list.
-Now that you've stocked a supply of good quality flake food, start looking for ways to supplement those boring flakes with fresh or frozen foods.
+Remember that ingredients are listed in order of highest volume first, so look for prepared foods that have fishmeal and seafood high on the ingredient list.
+Once you select a quality flake food, start looking for ways to supplement those boring flakes with fresh or frozen foods.

 The Tubifex Controversy

-Like earthworms (who eat dirt) tubifex worms eat whatever material they are raised in.
-Brace yourself -- most tubifex worms are raised in trout pond run-offs, which means they live on fish manure.
+Like earthworms (which eat dirt), tubifex are annelid worms that eat whatever material they are raised in.
+Brace yourself—most commercially raised tubifex worms are raised in trout pond run-offs, which means they live on fish manure.
 Needless to say, that makes them potential hotbeds for transmitting bacterial or parasitic infections.
 Disgusting?
 Yes!
 But freshwater fish love tubifex worms and thrive on them if they are cleaned properly.
 So how can you ensure they are safe to feed your fish?

-Start by purchasing your tubifex worms from a reputable store, then carefully examine the water they are housed in.
+Start by purchasing your live tubifex worms from a reputable store, then carefully examine the water in which they are kept.
 It should be clear.
 If it isn't, don't purchase them.
-Place your worms in a large container, and 3-4 times a day rinse them thoroughly until the water runs clear.
+When you find clean worms, place them in a large container of dechlorinated water, and 3 to 4 times a day rinse them thoroughly until the water runs clear.
 Store them in the refrigerator and examine the water each morning.
 If the water is clear they are clean and can be used to feed your fish.
 Don't feed them to your fish until the water is clear, so continue to rinse them as needed.

 Much like people, fish have distinct preferences when it comes to food.
 Don't hesitate to try several brands to find the one your fish likes the best.
 Regardless of whether you try frozen or live Artemia, you will be surprised to see how voraciously even small fish will consume them.